Dalekamistoso/fpga-toolset/readme.md

 Notes:

-Windows 7 SP1 onwards can work if you install powershell 5.1 but not tested,try at your own risk (I'll be happy if you can test it properly)
+Windows 7 SP1 onwards can work if you install powershell 5.1 but is not tested,try at your own risk (I'll be happy if you can test it properly)

 To keep it clear, if you don't install powershell 5.1 or later: